-Sectors such as modest fashion, halal cosmetics, halal tourism & hospitality industry have suffered the hardest.
+Sectors such as modest fashion, halal cosmetics, halal tourism & the hospitality industry have suffered the hardest.
 Similarly, offline retail and restaurants have also suffered.
 They may take a long time to fully recover.
-However, the crisis has opened up opportunities for online education/training, digital health, health, and hygiene products and e-commerce businesses.
+However, the crisis has opened up opportunities for online education/training, digital health, health, and hygiene products, and e-commerce businesses.
 Businesses are now digitalizing fast.

 What Could Be The New Normal For The Global halal Economy?

 As the current crisis is an unprecedented one, the level of uncertainty we are facing will continue for some time and it might be too early to know what the new normal will finally be.
 Let’s see how the next few months shape up.

 Globally, industries and businesses will change how they interact, sell, communicate and navigate their ecosystem—and founders and leaders need to take rapid and decisive decisions—to survive, and eventually thrive in a rapidly changing world.
 Every business needs to be prepared for different scenarios and be ready to reimagine its business, perhaps permanently.